Loren Hibbs: Head coaching record

 Below is a table of Hibbs's yearly records as an NCAA head baseball coach.

 Personal

 Hibbs's wife, Lisa, is the director of the Athletic Academic Center at UNC Charlotte.
-His son Tyson Hibbs played for his father as a utility player and pinch runner with the 49ers from 2006 to 2009.
+His son Tyson Hibbs played for his father as a utility player and pinch runner with the 49ers.
 He is also the father of two daughters, Erin and Lanie.